 Whilst the COVID19 pandemic has caused a global economic crisis, exposing deep and devastating vulnerabilities in the global economic system; it has, nonetheless, further exposed not only the vulnerabilities but the insidious duplicity that underlies African economic systems.

 The COVID19 crisis has, once again, brought up and further reinforces the inescapable need to raise more fundamental questions about the nature and, more importantly, the ownership of African so-called economies.

 While we Africans – many of us – speak, with misplaced pride of course, of “our [African] economies“; we often seem to do so while conveniently ignoring, forgetting or, with a wool of ignorance firmly plastered in our faces, of the historic origins and development of “our” economies.

-It’s imperative to recall that present day African economies, as part and therefore, like the rest of the governance and administrative structures, are colonial economic structures inherited from the colonial system complete with their colonial purpose and still maintained today.
+It’s imperative to recall that present day African economies – as part and therefore, like the rest of the governance and administrative structures – are colonial economic structures inherited from the colonial system, complete with their colonial purpose and still maintained today.
 They are essentially colonial structures, through and through, developed by the colonial system in Africa purposely to serve colonial interests; not African interests and the needs of African people.
-That’s undeniably true.
+That’s an undeniable fact!

 In fact, one would contend that the main reason the European colonialists largely conceded to token political independence to Africans agitating for self-rule (some people, with valid reasons, call it misrule) was after they had ensured that the economic system remained intact.
 That its supply-structure of necessary raw materials to Europe for industrial purposes remained uninterrupted and continued to serve their economic and political interests seamlessly.